nittro/page/examples/Readme.md

 =============================

-Read through all of the code, there isn't that much; but the important stuff happens in the BasePresenter (snippets get invalidated) and in the layout template (Nittro gets loaded).
+Read through all of the code, there isn't that much; but the important stuff happens in the presenters (snippets get invalidated) and in the layout template (Nittro gets loaded).

 The Dynamic snippet example makes use of a common pattern to deal